lgnbhl/felixl.github.io/_posts/2018-03-24-polyglot-pkg.md

 Let's imagine you want to know if you can remember some basic Japanese expressions[^1].
 You would search online a two columns table and save it into the {polyglot} directory.

+[^1]: For my part, all I know in Japanese is "arigato", "konnichiwa" and "moshi moshi".

 ``` r
 library(tidyverse)
 library(rvest)